weijiekoh/mobile_montgomery/README.md

 The key optimisation in BM17 is its use of NEON vector instructions to perform identical arithmetic steps of the interleaved  , particularly the `vmlal_u32` instruction, which performs 2-lane multiply-and-add operations.

+## Potential research directions

+- Combine Emmart's method with BM17 or SLGCK14.
+Emmart's method only uses one out of two available lanes, and it's possible that multiplications in BM17 can be achieved via the floating-point trick.
+Furthermore, the larger limb size may provide a speedup.

 ## Quick start